qunitjs/node-qunit/readme.md

     // add paths to require of test environment testrunner.options.paths = require.paths;

-    // one test file
+    // one code and tests file
     testrunner.run({
         code: "/path/to/your/code.js",
-        test: "/path/to/your/tests.js"
+        tests: "/path/to/your/tests.js"
     });

+    // one code and multiple tests file testrunner.run({
+        code: "/path/to/your/code.js",
+        tests: ["/path/to/your/tests.js", "/path/to/your/tests1.js"]
+    });

-    // array of test files
+    // array of code and test files testrunner.run([
-    testrunner.run([
         {
             code: "/path/to/your/code.js",
-            test: "/path/to/your/tests.js"
+            tests: "/path/to/your/tests.js"
         },
         {
             code: "/path/to/your/code.js",
-            test: "/path/to/your/tests.js"
+            tests: "/path/to/your/tests.js"
         }
     ]);

     // using testrunner callback
     testrunner.run({
         code: "/path/to/your/code.js",
-        test: "/path/to/your/tests.js"
+        tests: "/path/to/your/tests.js"
     }, function( report ) {
         console.dir(report);
     });